These are hands-down the best day trips from Denver, Colorado!

 7. Rocky Mountain National Park (~1 hour 30 minutes)

 Visiting Rocky Mountain National Park is one of the most popular attractions in all of Colorado.
 In fact, the park draws in over four million visitors per year to enjoy its 400+ square miles of beautiful mountain vistas.
+After all, this place is one of the most beautiful places in Colorado!

 Visitors can enjoy scenic drives, fishing, horseback riding, wildlife viewing, and more throughout the park.
+Obviously, you can find insane hikes in Rocky Mountain National Park too!

 Trail Ridge Road is especially popular – and it just so happens to be the highest continuously paved road in the country!
 Which makes sense once you learn that it is also known as the “Highway to the Sky.”